(A) The following standards are mandatory:

 (B) The following standards are recommended:

 (1) Written policy and procedure require initial health screening of all children, including intra-system transfers, upon arrival at the detention center.
 The screening shall be performed by qualified health care personnel or by other personnel trained in health screening techniques.
-All findings are recorded on a printed screening form approved by the responsible health care authority.
+All findings are recorded on a screening form approved by the responsible health authority.

 (2) Written policy and procedure shall be developed and implemented for medical isolation under the direction of qualified health care personnel.

 (3) Written policy and procedure require that the responsibility for arranging emergency treatment of dental needs be that of the detention center in conjunction with the responsible health care authority.

 (4) Written policy and procedure provide that necessary medical services, which cannot be provided within the detention center, be provided at a nearby hospital or other appropriate medical facility.